Raveena-29/cloud-computing/README.md

 **Switch** : Connects devices in a network to each other , enabling them to talk by exchanging data packets.
 <br>

-**Virtual Machine** :
+**VM**
+- Virtual Machine
 -  Created by using Hypervisor
-+ virtualization or emulation of a computer system
+-  virtualization or emulation of a computer system
-*

 <br>

 **FPGA** :